 When I make a to-do list I feel like that list follows me around all day pressuring me to keep going, going, going.
 If I don’t check off as many things on that list as possible, I feel like I failed.
 When I set my intentions for the day, it just feels lighter.
 It’s things I’d like to have

 Try setting your intentions for the day instead of making a to-do list and see if you notice a difference in the level of pressure and overwhelm you feel.
 If you don’t notice a difference, that’s okay too!
 Taking a moment every morning to get clear on what you want to accomplish for the day is what’s most important.

 A morning routine for personal growth

 You may have noticed that none of those steps involved making breakfast, getting your kids ready, having a cup of coffee, showering, etc. This is a morning routine focused on your own personal growth.
-It is guaranteeing that you have time each day to reconnect with yourself, your dreams and your goals.
+It is guaranteeing that you have time each day to reconnect with yourself, your dreams, and your goals.
 It’s going to make sure your mind, body, and soul are in alignment, which will make you ready to take on the day full of motivation and energy.
 After that’s all taken care of, then you can go have a cup of coffee and get the kids ready for school.

-Having alone time in the morning is so important for mother’s in order to decompress and refill our cups so we can be better for our children.
-Use the 6 steps above as a guide to creating your own perfect morning routine.
+Having alone time in the morning is so important for moms in order to decompress and refill our cups so we can be better for our children.
+Use the six steps above as a guide to creating your own perfect morning routine.
 Just remember, it’s all about what works best for you.
 Feel free to add or subtract steps to make your morning routine as peaceful and productive as it can be for YOU.